 "Summa diligentia laboro"

-Alexandra High School was born in a climate of confidence.
-In the 1950’s the province acquired a two-storey house in Alexandra Road, and, subsequently, the adjoining properties near the famous Alexandra Park.
+In the 1950’s the province acquired a two-storey house in Alexandra Road, and, subsequently, the adjoining properties near Alexandra Park.

 The first assembly of the school was held under a magnificent jacaranda tree sited next to the driveway from Alexandra Road to the school hall, roughly in line with the present squash courts.
 Present at the assembly on February 23, 1960 were the Director of Education, Mr L Beibuyck, the school’s inspector, Mr R Steer, the first Headmaster, Mr F H Udal, the Vice Principal, Mr B Butler and five members of staff.
 Sadly the shady old Jacaranda, known as “The Assembly Tree”, was blown down in a freak storm in 1982.
 The historic bronze plaque which marked the assembly tree is now housed in the foyer of the school.

-In 1961 assemblies were held in the ground floor science laboratory (complete with grand piano) and in 1962 in what was then the music room beneath the hall, now part of the woodwork / metalwork complex.
+In 1961 assemblies were held in the ground floor science laboratory (complete with grand piano) and in 1962 in what was then the music room beneath the hall, now part of the school maintenance workshop.
 The hall was completed later in 1962 and assemblies have been held there since.